Ashboy64/ftc_4950_software/README.md

  * Added missing clearI2cPortActionFlag.
  * Added code to create log messages while waiting for LinearOpMode shutdown.
  * Fix so Wifi Direct Config activity will no longer launch multiple times.
- * Added the ability to specify an alternate i2c address in software for the Modern Robotics gyro.
+ * Added the ability to specify an alternate i2c address in software for the Modern Robotics imu.

 **************************************************************************************